 - need your website to integrate with lots of different plugins

 - want to sell stuff (but still keep it simple)

 - don’t want to code but still happy to manage your site yourself

 Now, each of the items on the lists above are separate points and my advice to my clients on the platform they start with is based on the answers they give to each point.
 It is only by really knowing what a client wants in detail that I can give my honest opinion of the platform that is best for them.
 And as an example, today I met with two prospective clients – one who definitely needs a WordPress site and one who definitely doesn’t…

 75% of my existing clients DON’T use WordPress because their needs are comfortably met with a simple website builder website.
 But the good news for them is that if at any time in the future they need functionality that this online builder doesn’t offer and want to swap over to WordPress they can.
 It takes a bit of work but nothing in the online world is ever set in stone!

 So, if you are still undecided or in a pickle, then GIVE ME A CALL!
-I offer a free website review and analysis service based on what I’ve listed above, my real-world experience and speaking to you – yes, that’s the old-fashioned way of calling or meeting in person.
+I offer a free discovery call based on what I’ve listed above, my real-world experience and speaking to you.
 I’d love to make sure you get the right website solution for your business without being bullied into the stuff you really don’t need (well, yet anyway).

 Until next time,